 Picking up where we left Paul, in 1 Corinthians 15:20–22, he continues, "But in fact Christ has been raised from the dead, the firstfruits of those who have fallen asleep.
 For as by a man came death, by a man has come also the resurrection of the dead.
 For as in Adam all die, so also in Christ shall all be made alive."

 Jesus Christ died as a propitiation for our sins (appeasing God's just wrath against us for our sins and cancelling the debt that we owed for our sin) (1 John 2:2; Colossians 2:14).
 Jesus Christ was raised from the dead to vindicate that He is who He said He was.
-His resurrection is proof that He is in fact the Son of God and that He is the One who the Father promised to send (Acts 13:32–36).
+His resurrection is proof that He is in fact the Son of God and that He is the One whom the Father promised to send (Acts 13:32–36).
 His resurrection is also the basis for our future resurrection.
-Finally, because He was resurrected, we can look forward to our own resurrection (Philippians 3:20–21).
+Because He was resurrected, we can look forward to our own resurrection (Philippians 3:20–21).

 Why did Jesus have to die?